yomsi-thd/odin-calculator/README.md

 - Press on another number after the previous operation is completed.

-The way that this calculator was coded, resemsbles *vaguely* how it works is similar to a real life calculator.
+The way that this calculator was coded, resembles *vaguely* how it works is similar to a real life calculator.

 This project's calculator contains the following:
 - The Display